Training Volume for Hypertrophy

 Supplements aren’t essential but they can make building muscle and recovering a LOT easier.
 Here are a few of my favourites I take every day.

-Protein Powder: Protein Powder is something I take every day and has been around for years.
+Whey Protein Powder: Protein Powder is something I take every day and has been around for years.
 Having protein shakes alone will not get you massive but it’s a quick and convenient way to add more protein into your diet (something a lot of people don’t get enough of) and it’s quickly absorbed into your body to be used to build muscle.
+Be sure to check out our full range of protein powder, as well as our plant protein and casein protein.

 Rather than being used directly to build muscle it will allow you to lift heavier loads which in turn will create a better stimulus for growth.
 I take creatine every day without fail in my protein shake.